niess/docurium/README.md

 + Similar styles for structures and functions.
 + Markdown support for arguments and struct members comments.
 + Generalised referencing and hyperlinks.
 + A modifed style sheet for examples and hyperlinks to types and callbacks as well.
++ The possibility to generate the docs in a subfolder instead of at the root of the project, for integration in another website.

 You can check how the modified template looks over [here](http://niess.github.io/pumas).